-The Examinations Office conducts examinations at the end of each semester, as well as Supplementary Examinations in July (Semester 1 topics) and January/February of the following year (Semester 2 topics).
+The Examinations Office conducts examinations at the end of each semester, as well as Supplementary Examinations in July (Semester 1 topics) and December (Semester 2 topics).

 Examinations are normally held in the Sports Centre or the Sturt Gymnasium.
 An interactive campus map is available so please familiarise yourself with the location of the examination venues as well as the closest car parks and bus stops prior to your examination day.

 Allocated seating is another important aspect of examinations.
 All students sitting an examination in either the Sports Centre or Sturt Gymnasium (excluding alternate venues) must arrive at the examination venue knowing their allocated seat number and it is important to note there is no checking facility within the venue for students to 'check' seat numbers prior to entry.
 Please refer to Allocated Seating for more information.